AdobeDocs/campaign-standard.en/help/administration/using/sdkv4-migration.md

 ## About the SDK V4 migration

 Adobe Campaign Standard processes mobile applications using SDK V4 as separate applications from those using Adobe Experience Platform SDK.
-After upgrading the Adobe SDK version from v4 to Adobe Experience Platform, mobile applications need to continue using application subscriber data and campaigns: a migration is therefore needed.
+After upgrading the Adobe SDK version from v4 to Adobe Experience Platform, mobile applications need to continue using existing application subscriber data and campaigns: a migration is therefore needed.

 >[!NOTE]
 >
 > This page documents the migration of a SDK v4 mobile application to a newly created Adobe Experience Platform SDK application.
-Your SDK v4 mobile applications will not be merged with an Adobe Experience Platform SDK mobile application.
+Your SDK v4 mobile applications will not be merged with an Adobe Experience Platform SDK mobile application with a **[!UICONTROL Configured]** **[!UICONTROL Property status]**.

 | What will not change after the migration |
 |:-:|